Ending Poverty Lies in Building Communities.

-People in low income communities often have goods and services to trade, but they lack money with which to purchase each other's wares.
-Business owners need a way to exchange goods and services without relying on scarce national currency.
+People in low income communities have the potential to flourish and trade their goods and services, but often lack money with which to purchase from each other due to economic instability.
+People need a way to exchange goods and services and incubate new businesses, without relying on scarce national currency and volatile markets.

-Communities using our currencies show increased trade, job creation and savings.
-In addition, members have a greater sense of pride, economic security and community cohesion.
+Communities using our currencies show increased trade, job creation, and savings.
+In addition, members have a greater sense of community pride, economic security and show increased community cohesion.